segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 Analytics for Android only supports any Android device running API 14 (Android 4.0) and higher.
 This includes Amazon Fire devices.

 > info "Analytics-Kotlin public beta"
-> The Analytics-Kotlin library is in public beta.
+> The Analytics-Kotlin library is in General Availability.
 You can use Analytics-Kotlin for [mobile](/docs/connections/sources/catalog/libraries/mobile/kotlin-android/) or [server](/docs/connections/sources/catalog/libraries/server/kotlin) applications.
 If you’d like to migrate to Analytics-Kotlin, see the [migration guide](/docs/connections/sources/catalog/libraries/mobile/kotlin-android/migration/).
-Segment's [First-Access and Beta terms](https://segment.com/legal/first-access-beta-preview/) govern this library.

 > success ""
 > In addition to the documentation here, you can also [read the Javadocs for all versions of Analytics-Android on Javadoc.io](https://javadoc.io/doc/com.segment.analytics.android/analytics/latest/index.html).